RMontSerrat/products-crud-react/README.md

-# Products React Example
+# Products Crud React

 ## About
 This is a product listing application built using React.
 It demonstrates a basic flow for managing product listings, featuring a modern user interface and robust state management.

-Check out the live demo here: [Products React Example Demo](https://rmontserrat.github.io/products-crud-react/).
+Check out the live demo here: [Products Crud React Demo](https://rmontserrat.github.io/products-crud-react/).

 ## Key Features
 - **Products Management:** Create, view, and manage products.